projectcalico/calico/_includes/geek-details/cross-subnet-ipip.md

-With Calico's cross-subnet IPIP mode, traffic between pods on the same subnet does not use an overlay, while traffic between pods on different subnets will go via an IPIP overlay.
+With {{site.prodname}}'s cross-subnet IPIP mode, traffic between pods on the same subnet does not use an overlay, while traffic between pods on different subnets will go via an IPIP overlay.

 Packets between pods on nodes within the same subnet, are sent without using an overlay to give the best possible network performance.